manoelcampos/sma-torrent/README.md

 Several BitTorrent systems have evolved to a decentralized management architecture that provides more independency, security, scalability and fault-tolerance.
 By this way, the current project doesn't intend to be a viable BitTorrent client, but only a case study of MAS and JADE framework use.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+For more information, see the [license file](LICENSE)

 How to compile and run the project
 -----------------------------------